Most Wanted Sale

 These are only indications, so please visit your doctor before you travel to be 100% sure.

-- Recommended for Thailand.
+- Recommended for Argentina and Chile.
 Ideally 2 weeks before travel.

 - Hepatitis A

-- Recommended for Thailand.
+- Recommended for Argentina and Chile.
 Ideally 2 weeks before travel.

 - Hepatitis B

-- Recommended for Thailand.
+- Recommended for Argentina and Chile.
 Ideally 2 months before travel.

 - Yellow fever

-- Recommended for Thailand.
-Ideally 1 month before travel.
+- Recommended for Argentina.
+Ideally 10 days before travel.

 - Hold my space